We need Albert Einstein's political ideas now more than ever

-That, and many other concepts and precepts, defined Einstein's life beyond that of being a Theoretical Physicist, and they're clearly laid out with a plethora of historical cites and references in the new book Einstein and Twentieth-Century Politics: 'A Salutary Moral Influence', released in Autumn, 2016.
+That, and many other concepts and precepts, defined Einstein's life beyond that of being a theoretical physicist, and they're clearly laid out with a plethora of historical citations and references in the 2016 book Einstein and Twentieth-Century Politics: 'A Salutary Moral Influence.'

 Remember that he was born in an era where some cultures of the world were just beginning to be explored and understood.
-As we discovered more of the world, we began to be less … intolerant of others.
-That was a good thing, and Einstein fully embraced it.
+As we discovered more of the world, we began to be less… intolerant of others.
+That was a good thing, and Einstein tried to embrace it.

 He wasn't about totalitarianism, though — more the egalitarianism that was embodied in people such as Ghandi, whom he regarded as his most supreme moral compass.
 And he was fully committed to democracy.

 That egalitarianism even extended to his views on economic and political systems; in a piece written in 1949 entitled, “Why Socialism?" he hit the nail on the head of what was then clearly emerging about capitalism (and what we are now witnessing becoming even more extreme):